1. Epidemiology of COVID-19

 More information about the COVID-19 mortality is available on a dedicated page of this website.

-Since the data are in constant evolution, this sheet refers to the main webpages where numbers are updated on a daily basis.
-Data can be consulted in several places and several forms:
+Since the data are in constant evolution, this sheet refers to the main web pages where figures are updated regularly.
+Data can be consulted in several places and in several forms:

 - Dynamic dashboard

-- Daily reports present the main indicators by region and their evolution.
+- The Tuesday report presents the main indicators by region and their evolution.

-- Thematic reports with in-depth analyses of specific topics such as:
+- Thematic reports with in-depth analyses of specific topics are available.

 - Open data are available

-- Frequently asked questions are answered in a specific document
+- Frequently asked questions related to the different COVID-19 surveillances, data collection and ways of reporting are answered in a specific document.

 Comparisons among countries should be interpreted with caution due to differences in testing strategy, in laboratory capacities, and in the effectiveness of the surveillance.
-Comparisons of COVID deaths are also hampered by differences in the methodology of counting COVID-19 deaths, namely some countries counted deaths in possible COVID-19 cases as COVID-19 deaths, while others only considered deaths in laboratory-confirmed cases.
+Comparisons of COVID-19 deaths are also hampered by differences in the methodology of counting COVID-19 deaths.

 Epidemiological International data can be consulted on several platforms: